gahfaustino/fetch/README.md

   params: {
     ID: 12345
   },

-  // `paramsSerializer` is an optional config that allows you to customize serializing `params`.
+  // `paramsSerializer` is an optional config in charge of serializing `params`
   paramsSerializer: {

-    //Custom encoder function which sends key/value pairs in an iterative fashion. encode?: (param: string): string => { /* Do custom operations here and return transformed string */ },

-    // Custom serializer function for the entire parameter.
-Allows user to mimic pre 1.x behaviour. serialize?: (params: Record<string, any>, options?: ParamsSerializerOptions ),
+    encode?: (param: string): string => { /* Do custom ops here and return transformed string */ }, // custom encoder function; sends Key/Values in an iterative fashion serialize?: (params: Record<string, any>, options?: ParamsSerializerOptions ), // mimic pre 1.x behavior and send entire params object to a custom serializer func.
+Allows consumer to control how params are serialized.

-    //Configuration for formatting array indexes in the params.
-    indexes: false // Three available options: (1) indexes: null (leads to no brackets), (2) (default) indexes: false (leads to empty brackets), (3) indexes: true (leads to brackets with indexes).
+    indexes: false // array indexes format (null - no brackets, false (default) - empty brackets, true - brackets with indexes)
   },

   // `data` is the data to be sent as the request body